-My brother Michael located two Billiette Calling! columns, one of which is presented next as a concrete experience to be followed by reflective observation using our abstract conceptualization (theories) calling us to actively experiment with generating a new more enlightened concrete experience to guide our lives – this is the experiential learning model, CE – RO – AC – AE, the AA Way Billiette used and wrote about to self – actualize her Self and to help others.
+My brother Michael located two Billiette Calling! columns, one of which is presented below as a concrete experience to be followed by reflective observation using our abstract conceptualization (theories) calling us to actively experiment with generating a new more enlightened alcohol free concrete experience to guide our lives – this is the experiential learning model, (CE – RO – AC – AE).
+This is Billiette’s AA Way that she used and wrote about to self – actualize her Self and to help others.
 This is a never ending process and to implement Billiette’s AA Way requires that we keep a journal on life.
 So, to begin your new journal tomorrow morning, if you remember your dream, immediately write it down before even thinking of getting out of bed, record it in your journal – if you do not immediately write your dream down, the dream will be forgotten!
-After it has been written down, think about it for a moment, securing it, then start the coffee, and then begin to expand (associating, amplifying) your dream in your dream journal.
-Now, it is time for your cup of coffee.
-This is the important step in actualizing yourself!
+After it has been written down, think about it and tend to how it begins moving.
+You have now begun the process of tending dream.
+Okay, now you can get up to start your coffee or tea – after all, it is a beautiful morning This is the important step in actualizing yourself!

 Oh, what a beautiful morning – this tenth day of March.
 “This is the day that God has made.
 Let us be glad and rejoice in it!”
 I shall never forget past days when I awoke with ‘head in hand’, moaning, “Good God, it’s morning.”
 “Tis good to remember those ‘daze’ – for in remembering them I am able to be ever so grateful for this beautiful sunrise today, with nearly 28 tremendous years of sobriety.
 No matter what the day may bring – good or bad, prosperity or famine, sunshine or storm, whatever it may be – “I BE ME, BILLIETTE”, a very grateful recovering alcoholic.
 I am grateful to my God to be Sober and Free!
 He came to set us ‘captives’ free.
 Glory be to my God and Creator!